Our mission is to create methods to fit the science and not make science fit the methods.

 We are also interested in the following frameworks that have computational relevance:

-2. Representation learning – Construction of efficient neural models on high resolution data to process local and contextual information
+2. Representation learning – Construction of efficient neural networks on high resolution data to process local and contextual information.

 Joining our laboratory